 Hickman-Johnson-Furrow Learning Center (1984) includes the former Wilhelmina Petersmeyer Library and Marian Jones Hall of Culture.
 This building was first constructed as a gymnasium in 1913, converted to the Petersmeyer Library in 1955, and renovated and expanded in 1984.
 It was redesigned as a Learning Center in 2005.
 A renovation completed in 2014 created a new main entrance and converted the second floor into a study lounge.
 The building includes Library Services, the Writing Center, Student Academic Support Services, the Spoonholder Café, Bud Day Center and the Campus Safety and Security Office.
+Project Siouxland and the Adventure Program are housed on the newly renovated third floor.
 It also houses the Mass Communication Department and visual art displays.
 The website for the Learning Center is http://library.morningside.edu.